CREDIT: @ABHIROOP.RONY ON INSTAGRAM

 Art and nature come together in perfect harmony at Storm King Art Center’s 500 scenic acres on the banks of the Hudson River, with Storm King Mountain looming in the background.
 Discover over 100 large-scale sculptures as you explore the sprawling meadows, rolling hills, and woodlands by foot, bike, or tram.
 This world-renowned outdoor sculpture park features rotating works and permanent installations by acclaimed visionaries, including Sarah Sze’s Fallen Sky, where the sky is reflected in pieces of mirrored stainless steel in this 36-foot-round earthwork embedded in the side of a gentle hill.
-Tours of the park are on the calendar through early December.

 Art Omi - Ghent, NY

 Spend a day in the great outdoors experiencing art in nature with a picnic, bike ride, or stroll amid the 120-acres of fields and forest at Art Omi, where rotating exhibits of large-scale sculptures by contemporary artists jut out of the landscape begging to be explored.
 Will Ryman’s Pac-Man-inspired maze and Hou de Sousa’s brightly-colored prismatic forms are among the works that will take you on a unique artistic journey.
 The sculpture and architecture park can be enjoyed from dusk until dawn in all seasons and is particularly stunning in the fall when the changing leaves create their own masterpiece in an autumnal palette.